holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Through its Governance Process, a Circle may remove a Sub-Circle.
 This can be done by removing the Sub-Circle entirely, or by collapsing it from a Circle back into just a Role.
 When removing a Sub-Circle, the Circle may remove everything within entirely, or may selectively retaining certain elements of the Sub-Circle within the Circle.

-#### 1.7.3 Lead Link to Sub-Circle
+#### 1.7.3 Links Between Circles

 A Circle’s Lead Link may assign someone to fill the Lead Link Role for each Sub-Circle, using the same rules that apply when the Lead Link assigns into any other Defined Role of the Circle.

-#### 1.7.4 Rep Link to Super-Circle
+Each Circle may elect a Rep Link to its Super-Circle.

-Each Circle normally elects a Rep Link to its Super-Circle.
-However, this election is not required when a Circle lacks any Core Circle Members other than those serving as Lead Link and Cross Links into the Circle.
-In this case, even if the election is conducted, the elected Rep Link does not become a Core Circle Member of the Super-Circle.
+Both the Lead Link of the Sub-Circle and the Rep Link elected by the Sub-Circle become Role Representatives for the Sub-Circle within the Circle.
+However, only the Lead Link holds the responsibilities that come with the Sub-Circle's Purpose and Accountabilities.

 ### 1.8 Cross Linking